"May I ask," started Kaden as he strolled down the aisle, hands in his pockets. "Why was my name called last?"

 The tip of his fingers brushed the water.

-And darkness consumed the entire room, swallowing all light and purity that was inside.
+And darkness consumed the entire room, swallowing all light and purity.
 Pitch droplets sprinted up his arms, spreading across the floor.

 Kaden's feet were nailed to the ground.
 He could only watch as something reached for him before his eyes.

-A pale, bloody arm cupped his cheek, attached to the blurry silhouette of a woman that smiled gently at him.
+A pale, bloody arm cupped his cheek, attached to the blurry silhouette of a woman who smiled gently at him.

 If she had eyes, there would only be love and affection, no doubt.
 He could recognize her from the very shape, the one who drove him to insanity, when any glimpses of morals or kindness shattered him like glass.